 West Side Jin Sei Ryu

-Sei Shihan Mel began his training in styles such as Isshin-Ryu, Aikido, and Seido.
-His Martial Arts expertise includes Asian weapons such as the Bo, the Jo, and the Tonfa, as well as teaching Street Self-Defense.
+Shuseki Shihan Mel began his training in styles such as Isshin-Ryu, Aikido, and Seido.
+His Martial Arts expertise includes Asian weapons such as the Bo, the Jo, the Eku and Tonfa, as well as teaching Street Self-Defense.
 In addition to being a tournament competitor in Kata and Weapons, he has also given many self-defense demonstrations and seminars at Cornell University, Columbia University, Salomon-Smith Barney, John Jay College of Criminal Justice, Coach Leather Company, Manhattan Cable TV and many of the Metropolitan YMCA’s of Greater New York.
 He was nominated for the United States Martial Arts Hall of Fame 2005, 2007,2010 and 2011.
 Inducted into the United States Martial Arts Hall of Fame in 2012 and is also a Certified Member of the International Martial Arts Council of America.

 Students often join Jin Sei Ryu Karate-Do for one of several reasons: to get fit, to learn to defend themselves, or to learn more about Japanese culture and philosophy.
 We provide the framework, structure and environment to cater for all of these pursuits.
 After a period of time however, students discover that their experience with Jin Sei Ryu Karate-Do enables them to grow and develop their mind, body and spirit in other ways – on and off the dojo floor.